errata-ai/static-school/content/blog/fixing-markdowns-shortcomings-with-python.md

 ...
 ```

-Markdata’s functionality is driven by directives, which are Markdown snippets that call Python functions.
+Markdata’s functionality is driven by "directives," which are Markdown snippets that call Python functions.
 Instead of introducing new syntax, directives overload the existing containers for raw strings: code spans and code blocks.

 The basic idea is that you specify the name of a Python function and its expected arguments within your markup: